guygregory/Responses-API/README.md

 Code samples have been provided for both the v1 API (now GA), and also the older API versions.
 The v1 API samples have a v1.py suffix to distinguish them.

 If you want the latest features, I would recommend using the v1 API which is now generally available.
 With the GA release, you no longer need to specify an api-version parameter.
 If you need to use the older API versions, you can use the legacy samples.
-At time of writing, the latest legacy API release is `2024-10-21`.
+At time of writing, the latest GA API release is `2024-10-21`.

 [Azure OpenAI in Azure AI Foundry Models API lifecycle](https://learn.microsoft.com/en-us/azure/ai-services/openai/api-version-lifecycle?tabs=key#api-evolution)